 Other areas of counselling I deal with

-A 50-minute session for individuals costs £55-£60, and £70 for couples.
+A 50-minute session for individuals costs £75-£55 depending on income, and £80 for couples.
+A small number of lower fee slots are available.
 Payment is by cash or cheque – either at the end of the session or monthly if that is preferable.
 Standing order arrangements can also be set-up if desired.

-To ensure as much potential for as wide a range of people as possible to attend, the initial consultation is only £40.
+To ensure as much potential for as wide a range of people as possible to attend, the initial consultation is only £55 (£60 couples).
 This session gives both of us a chance to look together at whether what is on offer could be of help to you.
 It gives you an opportunity to ask questions, get a sense of the venue and give a fuller account of what is troubling you.
+I offer a free 5-10 minute phone conversation before setting up an initial consultation.

 With the above in mind and to increase accessibility I am also prepared to offer reduced-fee slots to those on low incomes such as the unemployed or students.
 Please contact me to discuss further.